Sabmahmud/cis106-sp-22/weekly report/week 5/week5.md

 # Week report

 # mkdir:
-An internal DoOS/Windows command that creates a new folder directory.
+this create a folder and specify in the folder you are in.
 ### Usage:
 The mkdir command in Linux/Unix allows users to create or make directories.mkdir stands for make directory.mkdir can also set permissions,create multiple directories.
 ### Command: